Danevandy99/mean-stack-tournament-challenge/README.md

 3. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

-4. Run `grunt serve` to start the development server.
+4. Run `ADMIN_PASSWORD=your-admin-password PORT=port-number MG_API_KEY=your-mailgun-api-key grunt serve` to start the development server.
 It should automatically open the client in your browser when ready.

-## Build & development

-Run `grunt build` for building and `grunt serve` for preview.

 ## Testing